sqxiao000/img-compr/README.md

-# img-compr
+# image compression with fast fourier transform

-fast fourier transform
+Course assignment for CS 371: implementation of an image compression model using fast fourier transform